 Visit our guide to local Beaches for details of beaches and the facilities available.

 Always check the tide times before visiting the beaches to ensure that there is some sand!

 The best beach for swimming is Readymoney with a swimming area and moored platform.

 Watch out for weaver fish, a spiny fish that hides under the wet sand during the summer months, extremely painful if stood on, best avoided by wearing cheap beach shoes.

-Good spots for catching crabs are Town Quay, Albert Quay, The slipway on Passage Street and the riverfront at Caffa Mill, or the Quay in Polruan.
+Good spots for catching crabs are Albert Quay Steps (not the pontoons), the slipway on Passage Street and the riverfront at Caffa Mill, or the Quay in Polruan.